 Global Macroeconomic Conditions.
-Beginning in Fiscal 2021 and continuing into Fiscal 2023, commodity and labor markets have experienced significant inflationary pressures attributable to various economic and political factors, including, among others: the economic recovery and evolving consumer patterns associated with the ongoing COVID-19 pandemic; supply chain issues including those associated with labor shortages; and significant increases and volatility in energy commodity prices.
-These factors have contributed to in inflationary pressures as evidenced by recent increases in various consumer price indices.
+Beginning in Fiscal 2021 and continuing into Fiscal 2023, commodity and labor markets have experienced significant inflationary pressures attributable to various economic and political factors, including, among others: the economic recovery and evolving consumer patterns associated with the COVID-19 pandemic; supply chain issues including those associated with labor shortages; and significant increases and volatility in energy commodity prices.
+These factors have contributed to inflationary pressures as evidenced by recent increases in various consumer price indices.
 In response to these inflationary pressures, the Federal Reserve began increasing interest rates during Fiscal 2022.
 In addition, during the last several years, we have experienced significant volatility in energy commodity prices, particularly in propane prices, which have resulted in substantial fluctuations in the fair values of our commodity derivative instruments.
 These inflationary pressures and commodity price fluctuations have resulted in increases in inventory and certain operating and distribution expenses.
-The commodity prices fluctuations have also affected the cash collateral deposit requirements of our derivative instrument counterparties.
+Commodity price fluctuations have also affected the cash collateral deposit requirements of our derivative instrument counterparties.
 We cannot predict the duration or total magnitude of these conditions and the effects such conditions may have on our future business, financial results, financial position, and liquidity and cash flows.
 However, we continue to monitor and respond to these economic and political conditions and remain focused on managing our financial condition and liquidity as these conditions continue to evolve.

-2022 three-month period compared with 2021 three-month period
+2023 three-month period compared with 2022 three-month period

-Net income for the 2022 three-month period was \$28 million compared to net loss of \$23 million in the prior-year period.
-Net income in the 2022 and 2021 three-month periods reflect the effects of net unrealized losses on commodity derivative instruments not associated with current-period transactions of \$12 million and \$69 million, respectively.
-The 2022 three-month period also includes external advisory fees of \$7 million associated with AmeriGas operations enhancement for growth project.
+Net income for the 2023 three-month period was \$97 million compared to net income of \$192 million in the prior-year period.
+Net income in the 2023 and 2022 three-month periods reflect the effects of net unrealized gains on commodity derivative instruments not associated with current-period transactions of \$8 million and \$29 million, respectively.
+The 2023 three-month period also includes external advisory fees of \$6 million associated with the AmeriGas operations enhancement for growth project while the prior-year period also includes restructuring costs of \$14 million largely attributable to a reduction in workforce and related costs.

-Adjusted net income for the 2022 three-month period was \$47 million compared with \$46 million in the prior-year period.
-This increase principally reflects higher average retail propane unit margin and slightly lower operating and administrative expenses primarily attributable to the workforce reduction made during Fiscal 2022 partially offset by higher distribution expenses.
+Adjusted net income for the 2023 three-month period was \$95 million compared with \$177 million in the prior-year period.
+This decrease principally reflects lower retail propane margin primarily attributable to lower volumes sold and higher operating and administrative expenses primarily attributable to higher distribution-related expenses and other personnel-related expenses including the effects of continuing inflationary pressures.
+The effects of these items were partially offset by the benefit of slightly higher average retail propane unit margins in the 2023 three-month period.